cmucg/GreenJS3D/README.md

-# GreenJS3D
+# GreenJS3D by Dr. CHEN Guang
-three.js based 3D Modeling IDE in browser console.
-In Chrom Browser,
+three.js based 3D Modeling IDE in Chrome Browser console,
 - It does not need internet;
 - It does not need local http server;
 - It does not need installing.